AlibabaCloudDocs/slb/intl.en-US/Classic Load Balancer/User Guide/Instance/Network traffic flow.md

 General principle: The traffic goes out from where it comes in.

--   Outbound traffic from SLB instances is charged, and the speeds at which it is sent depend on the current network capacity.
-However, you are not charged for inbound traffic and internal communications between SLB instances and backend ECS instances.
+-   Outbound traffic from CLB instances is charged, and the speeds at which it is sent depend on the current network capacity.
+However, you are not charged for inbound traffic and internal communications between CLB instances and backend ECS instances.
 -   Traffic from an EIP or from a NAT gateway incurs charges.
 The speed at which EIP or NAT gateway traffic is sent depends on the current network capacity.
 If you configure public bandwidth when you purchase an ECS instance, traffic is sent at speeds dependent on the current network capacity, and is charged.
--   SLB supports dynamic access to the Internet.
+-   CLB supports dynamic access to the Internet.
 Specifically, if a backend ECS instance needs to access the Internet, you must first configure public bandwidth for it, and purchase an EIP or a NAT gateway.
 -   The public bandwidth that you configured when you create ECS instances, EIPs, and NAT gateways allow ECS instances to access the Internet or be accessed from the Internet, but they cannot forward traffic or balance traffic loads.